PeptideFox

 KLOW — best for: reactive or redness-prone skin, active rosacea or inflammatory acne, post-procedure recovery (laser, microneedling), chronic low-grade facial inflammation.

 Not sure?
-Start with GLOW — switch to KLOW if inflammation limits results.
-You can alternate between them based on skin condition.
-Some practitioners use KLOW during active flares and GLOW during stable periods.
+GLOW is the default starting point, with KLOW the switch when inflammation limits results.
+The two also alternate by skin condition — some practitioners run KLOW during active flares and GLOW during stable periods.

 Composition